Boxford, Massachusetts: Education

 Boxford has one high school, Masconomet Regional High School, named after Chief Masconomet, sagamore of the Agawam tribe, who lived in Essex County at the time of English colonization.
 Masconomet is a regional school, serving the towns of Boxford, Middleton, and Topsfield.
 The school was commonly believed to be in Topsfield because it had a Topsfield street address.
 However, the school, which is located on Endicott Road, lies entirely within Boxford.
-Students may also elect to attend Essex-North Shore Technical and Agricultural High School in Danvers.
+Students may also elect to attend Essex North Shore Agricultural and Technical High School in Danvers.
 Nearby private schools include The Governor's Academy in Byfield; Pingree School in South Hamilton; St. John's Preparatory School (boys only) in Danvers; Phillips Academy in Andover; and Brooks School in North Andover.